cloudflare/workers-docs/content/tooling/wrangler/install.md

 ```

 If you don't have `cargo` or `npm` installed, you will need to follow these [additional instructions](#additional-installation-instructions).

-## Updating

-For information regarding updating Wrangler, see the [quickstart](/quickstart/updating-the-cli/).

-## 🎙 Commands
-Wrangler allows you to develop and deploy code through a series of [commands](/wrangler/commands).

 ## Additional Installation Instructions